BenKuhnhaeuser/GPID/README.md

 ## Quick start
 The fundamental commands for running GeneParliamentID are given here.

+### Operating system
+GeneParliamentID is a command-line tool written for Unix operating systems such as Linux.

 ### Installation
 Clone the repository:
 `git clone https://github.com/BenKuhnhaeuser/GPID.git`